p-giovanni/SeleniumScala/README.md

 ./gradlew clean compileTestScala
 ```
 To run the tests I have written a small shell script that build the correct
-environment for the test execution.
+environment for the tests execution.
-Here an example to run the test locally (no Selenium grid in that case) and
+Here an example on how to run the test locally (no Selenium grid in that case) and
 use the Firefox browser for the tests.

 ```shell script
 ./shell/runTests.sh firefox
 ```